 MAPLE PECAN CARAMEL SQUARES

 These squares require no baking and come together quite easily.
-They are made of an almond shortbread-style base, topped with a maple pecan caramel layer and finished with a crunchy dark chocolate and sea salt topping.
 Each layer is very simple, but when combined makes a chewy, gooey, irresistible bite.

 Makes 12-15 squares (if using a 8x8-inch pan, double amounts)